sam81/sam81.github.io/r_guide_bookdown/02_a_simple_introduction_to_R.md

 ## [1] 30
 ```

-Let's look at something more interesting, we can create an object that stores a series of numbers, for example the money we have spent each day of a week, in Euros, we can do this using the `c` function, which concatenates a series of values in a *vector*
+Let's look at something more interesting, we can create an object that stores a series of numbers, for example the money we have spent each day of a week, in Euros; we can do this using the `c` function, which concatenates a series of values into a *vector*:

 ```r
 expenses = c(7,8,15,20,9,45,3)